chris-backes/weather-dashboard/README.md

 #####  Display

+There are two main compents of the display: one displaying the information from the API, and the other displaying the information from local storage.

-Once the information is accessed, the information within the API is accessed and displayed dynamically.
-Alt text and title text for each of teh images are also added.
+Once the API information is accessed, the information within the API is accessed and displayed dynamically.
+Alt text and title text for each of the images are also added.

+The information from local storage is displayed both at the beginning and whenever it gets updated.